Contact Us for a Free Consultation (213) 542-0979

 So, the first thing we need to do is figure out how we're going to handle the real estate fraud case — whether we're going to:

-• fight the charges though the criminal court process, or
+• fight the charges through the criminal court process or

-• mitigate it through negotiation with prosecutor, and
+• mitigate it through negotiation with the prosecutor and

-• what type of a road map we need to get you the best possible result.
+• what type of road map do we need to get you the best possible result?

 Evaluation of the Game Plan for Best Result